Traditional Italian Lucky Charms

 Meaning of this Magic Amulet

 Let's try to clear things up and see what they have in common.
-First of all it is a horn not a chili pepper, thing that many get wrong.
+First of all it is a horn not a chili pepper, thing that many get wrong. let's get in deep with the horn meaning

 The cornetto is undoubtedly a (phallic) symbol of fertility and therefore a good omen and has its origins from its ancestor: the cornucopia!